 In addition, individuals who clench or grind their teeth may notice soreness in their jaw and development of a more masculine appearing jawline and square shaped contour to the face.
 Musculature can affect facial shape and when we chew gum or grind or clench our teeth regularly, the masseter muscle may become chronically contracted and enlarged resulting in a square, masculine appearing jawline.
 Botox or Dysport can help achieve a more feminine facial aesthetic with a more oval or V-shaped face.

-Botox procedures are usually synonomous with cosmetic enhancement, however the same action that smooths wrinkles and age-related furrows help alleviate jaw tension and muscle spasms.
+Botox treatments are usually synonomous with cosmetic enhancement, however the same action that smooths wrinkles and age-related furrows help alleviate jaw tension and muscle spasms.
 Dallas Dermatology Partners is pleased to offer this alternative, non-surgical treatment for sufferers of TMJ and teeth clenching.

 Some 10 million Americans suffer from temporomandibular joint disorder.
 While the exact cause of the condition is often hard to pinpoint, the symptoms can range from mild to severe and include: